vmtk/scala-lang/documentation/installation.md

     ccmake ../vmtk

 or if you use the CMake GUI, point the source path to the vmtk source directory.
-Set CMake variables as appropriate (they have sensible defaults), *configure* and *generate* (for more details look at the [CMake help pages](http://www.cmake.org/cmake/help/runningcmake.html)).
+Set CMake variables as appropriate (they have sensible defaults), *configure* and *generate* (for more details look at the <a href="http://www.cmake.org/cmake/help/runningcmake.html" target="_blank">CMake help pages</a>).
 Once you're done, you'll find either Makefiles or a Visual Studio solution or an XCode project in the build directory, depending on your platform and compiler.

 - Start your compiler in your build directory, as your platform requires.
 Note that this will download and compile both VTK and ITK in the background, so it will typically take a long time.
 The build process will automatically install all build products in the vmtk-build/Install directory.